DualBrain/gotBASIC/alphabetical.md

 - [ScriptBasic for Java](https://github.com/verhas/jScriptBasic): A BASIC interpreter that can be embedded into Java programs providing the ability to script your application (or let the users to script) in good old BASIC.
 - [SDLBasic](https://www.sdlbasic.altervista.org/main/index.html): SDLBasic is a BASIC interpreter that integrates the WxBasic interpreter, the SDL graphics library, and a graphics engine, so that you can use it to write 2D games.
 - [SecondBASIC Studio](secondbasic.md)
+- [Simon's BASIC](https://commodore.software/downloads/download/10-basic-extensions/958-simon-s-basic-v3-1): Adds 114 additional keywords to BASIC 2.0 ([C64](c64.md)).
+These included commands to ease the coding of sprites, high-resolution and multi-color graphics, and sound.
 - [Simple Web Basic](https://yohan.es/swbasic/)
 - [SpecBAS](specbas.md)
 - [SpiderBasic](spiderbasic.md)